Research buying guide

 Start here when you need live search and answers you can trace back to sources.

-Best for: Researchers, analysts, policy teams, and pharma or medtech staff who need to turn a question into a screened paper set, extracted table, or literature review draft with citations attached.
+Best for: Best for turning a research question into a screened paper set, extracted evidence table, or literature review draft with citations and quotes attached.

 Elicit is worth opening when your real job is not “ask a chatbot,” but “find the right papers, narrow them down, and show where each claim came from.”
 Its edge is that the search, screening, extraction, and report steps stay tied to citations and quotes.
 The tradeoff is that you still need to review the evidence trail, because community feedback shows it can miss key papers or summarize known topics badly.